 Who’s the Boss?!

-I’ve got a file called boss_class.py
+I’ve created a Python file boss_class.py

 from boss_class import Boss, GoodBoss, BadBoss